Tutte Polynomials for Directed Graphs: The -polynomial at negative , via Ehrhart theory

 Using~\eqref{eq:Potts=Tutte} (and the Euler relation $|V|+|V^*|=|A|+2\comp(D)$), this translates into the following relation for the Potts polynomial:

 Hence, using~\eqref{eq:PottsThree} we obtain another bivariate duality relation for the $B$-polynomial of a planar digraph $D=(V,A)$:

 Although a duality relation holds for the two bivariate specializations $y=z$ and $q=-1$ of the $B$-polynomial, there cannot be a duality relation for the trivariate $B$-polynomial.
 Indeed, the dual of any tree is a digraph with only loops, hence having $B$-polynomial equal to 1.
-But since the $B$-polynomial detects the length of directed paths, there must be infinitely many $B$-polynomials of trees (even after renormalizing by any prefactor depending on the number of vertices, arcs, and connected components). \end{remark}
+But since the $B$-polynomial detects the length of directed paths, there must be infinitely many $B$-polynomials of trees (even after renormalizing by any prefactor depending on the number of vertices, arcs, and connected components).
+However, the previous argument does not exclude that a certain refinement of the $B$-polynomial could have a full duality relation. \end{remark}

-Lemma~\eqref{lem:reciprocity-chrom} also implies some ``symmetries'' in the coefficients of $B_D(q,y,1)$ when $D$ is acyclic, and in the coefficients of $B_D(q,y,z)$ when $D$ is a forest.